dart-lang/site-www/src/content/resources/glossary.md

 A specific API might not allow the substitution at run time, depending on its operations.

-Some subtype relations are based solely on the structure of the type, like with nullable types (for example, `int` is a subtype of `int?`) and function types
+Some subtype relations are based on the structure of the type, like with nullable types (for example, `int` is a subtype of `int?`) and function types
 (for example, `String Function()` is a subtype of `void Function()`).